stencila/website/src/learn/languages/r.md

 >!
 We are currently working on making the Stencila R package compatible with the latest Stencila Desktop.
 During that process, not all functionality may be available.

-The [Stencila R package](https://github.com/stencila/r) provides a `RContext` for executing Python code and functions from within Stencila documents.
+The [Stencila R package](https://github.com/stencila/r) provides a `RContext` for executing R code and functions from within Stencila documents.

 The package is not yet available on CRAN, so you need to install directly from our Github repository using the [`devtools`](https://github.com/hadley/devtools) package.